Astralsparv/Picotron-Wiki/picotron_api/functions/stat/main.md

 @Astralsparv's [Picotron Logger Distribution](https://github.com/Astralsparv/Picotron-Logger-Distribution) will be updated to help document this, fed the arbritrary values seen in unknown stats and detecting any change in the stat per frame in hopes of finding a cause and reproducing it.

 #### Stats
+where c is a channel, addr is an address, n is a node:

 * 0 - memory usage (bytes), also triggers a garbage collection
 * 1 - cpu usage (decimal)
 * 2 - reserved